 As students progress through their education, they are likely to change schools at least once.
 Reasons include:

 - Rising – the natural shifts between preschool, elementary school, middle school, and high school

-- The student’s Placement/Primary Service type changes (this is an A team including parents and school officials that develops and monitors an decision)
+- The student’s Placement/Primary Service type changes (this is an IEP team decision)

 - Family move

 - Family-elected change in enrollment (within Seattle Public Schools, to a private school, or to a home school)

 - Family School Choice request (within Seattle Public Schools)

 - Family assignment appeal (within Seattle Public Schools)

 Through any of these shifts, a student’s IEP (Individualized Education Program) defines what services they receive.
 Learn more about the assignment process.

 “Rising” describes the natural movement from preschool, to elementary school, to middle and high school.
 In this process, every student is assigned to their designated attendance area school first.
 This school is based on the student’s home address.
 Most students will attend their attendance area school.
 In two situations, a student may be assigned to a different school: